-A DBS enhanced disclosure is required on receipt of new applications.
-Applicants and existing drivers are required to sign up to the update service provided by DBS (GBG), providing a mandate for this to the Council.
+All new applicants are required to submit an enhanced Disclosure and Barring Service certificate as part of an application.
+Once licensed, drivers must undergo an annual Enhanced DBS check.
+All new applicants as well as existing drivers are therefore required to sign up to the DBS update service, and provide a signed mandate to the Council authorising officers to check the status of their certificate online.

 An authorised officer can make random checks whilst the licence is effective.
-This will require a DBS enhanced disclosure application form to be completed by the applicant.

 All applicants should refer to the Council's guidelines for issue of private hire driver and operator and Home Office circular with regards to any criminal convictions or cautions.
-A fee is required for this check.

 Existing drivers at the time this policy is adopted will be required to sign up to the Update service when their current criminal record check is due to be updated.
+Failure to register a DBS certificate on the Update Service may result in contravention points being issued.